Homemade Sourdough Ravioli | Fun Sourdough Recipe

 And, let me tell you, homemade ravioli is nothing like store bought!
 It’s soft, pillowy, and bursting with flavor!

 **This post may contain affiliate links.
-I may receive a small commission at no cost to you**
+I may receive a small commission at no extra cost to you**

 Why Sourdough?

-Sourdough is a process of fermenting your bread dough with a sourdough starter.
-This process breaks down the gluten and proteins that can sometimes be hard to digest for gluten sensitive people.
-In order to get the most benefits of the fermentation process, you need to let your dough ferment for at least 12-24 hours.
+In order to get the most health benefits of the fermentation process, you need to let your dough ferment for at least 12-24 hours.

 The long fermentation process makes for a more flavorful and easier to digest product.

-You can ferment the pasta all day to get the great benefits of long fermentation which is perfect for those of you who are gluten sensitive.
 You could even mix the pasta up the evening before, let it ferment for a few hours before bedtime, and then put it in the fridge for an extended cold fermentation.
-I choose to mix the dough early in the morning and let it ferment for at least 6 hours before rolling it out and preparing it.

 Do you need any special equipment to make ravioli?